navikt/kafka-sandbox/README.md

 [kafkacat](https://github.com/edenhill/kafkacat).
 It is a light weight, but powerful Kafka client that supports many options.

-A typical installation on Ubuntu Linux can be accomplished with:
+A typical installation on Debian-ish Linux can be accomplished with:

     sudo apt install kafkacat